3DJakob/react-animated-popup/readme.md

 # React Animated Popup

-A module to make elements become popups and animate in and out.
+React animated popup is a lightweight zero-dependency module to make elements become popups and animate in and out.

 ## Demo
 ![](demo.gif)